German economy grew just 0.4 percent in 2013 but picking up steam

 Private and public consumption rose 0.9 and 1.1 percent respectively in 2013, helping domestic demand contribute 0.7 percent to GDP despite the drag from investments.

-The private household savings rate dropped to its lowest level since 2001 as low interest rates and a robust labor market encouraged traditionally thrifty Germans to spend.
+The private household savings rate dropped to its lowest level since 2001 as low interest rates and a robust labour market encouraged traditionally thrifty Germans to spend.

 The public sector budget swung to a slight deficit of 0.1 percent after posting a surplus of 0.1 percent in 2012.